 Most tuna caught in New Zealand waters are exported and the destination of exports varies depending on the species.
 Large tunas caught by longline are mostly exported "chilled" to Japan, with smaller proportions exported to Australia and United States.
-Troll caught albacore are sent to a variety of markets and in the most recent year most was exported to Spain and Thailand.
-In 2014 more than 50% of our skipjack tuna was exported to Thailand, and most of the remainder exported to Mauritius.
-The large purse seine vessels operating in the tropical Pacific unload or tranship their catch in a number of ports including Majuro, Noro, Suva and Pago Pago.
+Troll caught albacore are sent to a variety of markets and in 2018 most was exported to Spain.
+In 2018 skipjack tuna caught by NZ vessels was exported to Mauritius, Thailand, and Indonesia in almost equal proportions.
+The large purse seine vessels that operated in the tropical Pacific unloaded or transhipped their catch in a number of ports including Majuro, Noro, Suva and Pago Pago.